2019 Iowa Hawkeyes football team: No. 8 Minnesota

-The unbeaten Golden Gophers entered the game with CFP aspirations.
+The unbeaten Golden Gophers entered the game ranked No. 8 and with CFP aspirations.
 Iowa was aggressive in the first half and put up three touchdowns.
 Minnesota was able to drive the ball but failed to score enough and left Iowa City having not defeated the Hawkeyes at Kinnick Stadium since Kirk Ferentz's first year in 1999.
-The Hawkeye fans stormed the field, fairly reminiscent of a game three years prior when Iowa knocked off a 9-0 Michigan squad.
+The Hawkeye fans stormed the field, fairly reminiscent of a game three years prior when Iowa knocked off a 9–0 Michigan squad that was ranked No. 2.